 What to do with your old will

-Once your new will has been properly signed and witnessed, you should destroy all copies of the old will.
+Once your new will has been properly signed and witnessed, you should destroy the previous signed, dated and witnessed version of your will, along with any copies you are keeping at home.
 Tear them up or shred them.
-Keeping old wills can cause confusion — if both documents are found after your death, it may not be immediately clear which one is valid, leading to delays and potential disputes.
+Keeping old wills can cause confusion: if two documents are found after your death, it may not be immediately clear which one is valid, leading to delays and potential disputes.

 Oliver Asha, Solicitor and TEP, founder of Make a Will